radupotop/mailboxdb/README.md

     username = user
     password = pass

+## Migrations

+Use the migration runner to create or update the schema:

+    python mailboxdb/run.py --migrate

+Migrations live in `migrations/` and are applied in filename order (use 4-digit prefixes like `0001_`).

+Rollback the last migration (or N migrations):

+    python mailboxdb/run.py --rollback
+    python mailboxdb/run.py --rollback 2

+Each migration can define an optional `rollback(db, migrator)` function.

 ## Todo

 - use logging for info and debug
-- use argparse to route between config, bootstrap, and run stages
+- use argparse to route between config, migrate, and run stages
 - config opt to switch between db backends
 - testing
 - use classes